redlaserbmBTD/BTDB2_SIMULATOR/README.md

 # Feature Requests

-- More robust data visualization, including...
-   - When buys, upgrades, and sells happen
-   - When eco changes
-   - Better round lines display
-   - Exact data at the end of the graph (or otherwise formally outputted)
-- Ability to change the stall factor mid simulation
 - Robust logging when comparing different strategies
 - Optimization of the buy queue to prevent redundant computations
 - Heli alt-eco